jaspector

 Monday through Friday, 9:00 AM to 4:00 PM

-Typical inspection sequence: Typical sequence: footing/foundation, framing/rough-in (electrical, plumbing, mechanical), insulation, drywall/fire-rating (if applicable), final inspection, Certificate of Occupancy
+Typical sequence: Typical sequence: footing/foundation, framing/rough-in (electrical, plumbing, mechanical), insulation, drywall/fire-rating (if applicable), final inspection, Certificate of Occupancy

-Do I need a building permit in Kansas City, Kansas / Unified Government of Wyandotte County, KS?
+01 Do I need a building permit in Kansas City, Kansas / Unified Government of Wyandotte County, KS?

 Any new construction, addition, alteration, repair, demolition, or change of occupancy requires a permit.
 Electrical, mechanical, and plumbing work also require separate trade permits.

-How much does a building permit cost in Kansas City, Kansas / Unified Government of Wyandotte County, KS?
+02 How much does a building permit cost in Kansas City, Kansas / Unified Government of Wyandotte County, KS?

+Building permit fees in Kansas City, Kansas / Unified Government of Wyandotte County, KS are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Mixed — some permit types use flat fees, others are valuation-based or per-square-foot..
 Plan check fee: Included in the overall fee schedule; amount varies by project type and valuation..

-How do I apply for a building permit in Kansas City, Kansas / Unified Government of Wyandotte County, KS?
+03 How do I apply for a building permit in Kansas City, Kansas / Unified Government of Wyandotte County, KS?

-1. Determine if your project requires a permit by reviewing the building code or contacting the Building Inspection Division at (913) 573-8620.
+To apply for a building permit in Kansas City, Kansas / Unified Government of Wyandotte County, KS, follow these steps: 1.
+Determine if your project requires a permit by reviewing the building code or contacting the Building Inspection Division at (913) 573-8620.
 2. Gather required documents: completed application form, site plan/plot plan, construction drawings, valuation of work.
 3. Submit application online via Accela Citizen Access portal or in person at 4601 State Avenue, Suite 88.
 4. Application is reviewed by Building Inspection staff; commercial projects also go through the Development Review Committee (DRC).
 5. Pay applicable permit fees upon approval.
 6. Permit is issued; post permit card on job site.
 7. Schedule required inspections with 24-hour advance notice by calling (913) 573-8620.
 8. Pass all required inspections.
 9. Receive Certificate of Occupancy (for new construction and major remodels) once final inspection is approved.

-What work is exempt from building permits in Kansas City, Kansas / Unified Government of Wyandotte County, KS?
+04 What work is exempt from building permits in Kansas City, Kansas / Unified Government of Wyandotte County, KS?

-How do I schedule a building inspection in Kansas City, Kansas / Unified Government of Wyandotte County, KS?
+05 How do I schedule a building inspection in Kansas City, Kansas / Unified Government of Wyandotte County, KS?

-Other cities in Wyandotte County
+Other jurisdictions in Wyandotte County.

-View all Wyandotte County jurisdictions →
+All Wyandotte County jurisdictions →